Click on a question or topic to reveal more information

 From South 2nd Street to the Mississippi River side: Sir Tyrone Guthrie, August Wilson, Lorraine Hansberry, Tennessee Williams, Arthur Miller, Anton Chekhov, Eugene O'Neill and George Bernard Shaw.

-How many theater seats does the Guthrie have?
+How many theater seats does the Guthrie Theater have?

 The Guthrie has three theaters.
 The Wurtele Thrust Stage seats 1,100.
 The McGuire Proscenium Stage seats 700.
 The Dowling Studio seats up to 200 in a flexible space.